aysieelf/Foxy-Dreams/README.md

 ## 📚 What I Learned
 - pygame.image.load() can be used to load images from files - better to be used with convert() for better performance
 - convert_alpha() can be used to load images with transparency
-- when I want to create a sprite, I inherit pygame.sprite.Sprite and use the constructor to set the image and rect attributes
+- When I want to create a sprite, I inherit pygame.sprite.Sprite and use the constructor to set the image and rect attributes
-- using a sprite group to manage multiple sprites is more efficient than managing them individually
+- Using a sprite group to manage multiple sprites is more efficient than managing them individually
   - it's better for collision detection
   - it's better for rendering
   - I can use sprite groups to update and draw all sprites in the group at once